redis/librdb/README.md

        +--------+     +--------+     +----------+

 ### Reader
 The **Reader** gives interface to the parser to access the RDB source.
-As first phase we will support:
-   * Reading from a file (Status: Done)
-   * Reading from a socket (Status: Todo)
-   * User defined reader (Status: Done)
+It can be either reading from a file, a socket or user defined reader.
 Possible extensions might be reading from S3, gz file, or a live redis instance.

 This block is optional.
-As an alternative, the parser can be fed with chunks of data that hold RDB payload.
+As an alternative, the parser can be fed with prefetched chunks of data.

 ### Parser
 The **Parser** is the core engine.
 It will parse RDB file and trigger registered handlers.